Scheduling a Class Visit to the Library or Classroom Visit with a Librarian

 4. How can my students borrow Library materials?

 Students can borrow materials with the Watsonville Public Library card.
-To apply prior to your visit, students must fill out the age-appropriate application, have it signed by their parent or guardian (not required for students ages 13 and up), and return the completed application through the class registration process with your librarian.
+To apply prior to your visit, students must fill out the age-appropriate application, have it signed by their parent or guardian (not required for students ages 13 and up), and return the completed application through the class registration process with the librarian.
 Applications signed by a parent or guardian do not require the parent or guardian to be present during the school class visit.

 5. How many items can my students borrow and for how long?